 Here’s the biggest area where Blockbuster went astray.
 Their POD was simple; renting a movie from Blockbuster meant you got to interact with people.

 Blockbuster wasn’t the fastest service option.
-It wasn’t instant, it required traveling to a store, and it didn’t get the newest releases instantly, like Netflix or Hulu.
+It wasn’t instant, it required travelling to a store, and it didn’t get the newest releases instantly, like Netflix or Hulu.

 It did, however, have a friendly staff that could offer recommendations and start a conversation with you.